dfinity/nns-dapp/HOWTO.md

 ### Understand the impact

 A new `nnsFunction` does not break backwards compatibility.
 Therefore, there is no need to synchronize releases.

-Yet, a proposal of with that `nnsFunction` won't be rendered properly until the changes are made and release.
+Yet, a proposal with that `nnsFunction` won't be rendered properly until the changes are made and released.

 ### Install a new governance canister

-Here we explain how to do it on local.
+Here we explain how to do it on dfx network `local`.
 It's possible to do the same on testnet but that's not described here.

 First you need to determine from which commit you want to install the governance canister.
 This can be the commit that added the new proposal type or the latest